azsk/AzTS-docs/02-Monitoring security using AzTS/README.md

 ## Tenant Security Solution - under the covers (how it works)
  Tenant Security Solution is built by extending what the DevOps Kit has been doing and leveraging the best of Azure native features.
 It is a hybrid model, which leverages the native Azure security capabilities like Azure Security Center (ASC), Azure Policies, etc., to evaluate the security controls and continue to leverage DevOps Kit scanning capabilities in the form of custom code controls to address any coverage gaps.

-It has been designed to handle huge scales in highly performant and cost efficient manner.
+It has been designed to handle huge scales in highly performant and cost-efficient manner.

 As a central team, you can run the scan at regular intervals and also empower your DevOps engineers to run the module independently to address control failures.

-The diagram below depicts a high level overview of the hybrid solution:
+The diagram below depicts a high-level overview of the hybrid solution:

 ![Internals](../Images/12_TenantSetupInternals.png)

 [Back to top…](README.md#tenant-security-solution---under-the-covers-how-it-works)

 # Security Compliance and Inventory Monitoring
-Once you have an Tenant Security setup running smoothly with multiple subscriptions across your org, you will need a solution that provides visibility of security compliance for all the subscriptions across your org.
+Once you have a Tenant Security setup running smoothly with multiple subscriptions across your org, you will need a solution that provides visibility of security compliance for all the subscriptions across your org.
 This will help you drive compliance/risk governance initiatives for your organization.

-When you setup your Tenant Security endpoint (i.e. policy server), one of the things that happens is creation of an Log Analytics workspace for your setup.
+When you setup your Tenant Security endpoint (i.e. policy server), one of the things that happens is creation of a Log Analytics workspace for your setup.
 After that, whenever someone performs an AzTS scan for a subscription that is configured to use your Tenant Security, the scan results are sent (as 'security' telemetry) to your org's Log Analytics workspace.
 Because this workspace receives scan events from all such subscriptions, it can be leveraged to generate aggregate security compliance views for your cloud-based environments.

 ## Create cloud security compliance and inventory reports for your org using PowerBI
 We will look at how a PowerBI-based compliance dashboard and inventory dashboard can be created and deployed in a matter of minutes starting with a template dashboard that ships with the Tenant Security Solution (AzTS).
 All you need apart from the Log Analytics workspace instance is a CSV file that provides a mapping of your organization hierarchy to subscription ids (so that we know which team/service group owns each subscription).